laurencelundblade/QCBOR/README.md

 There is a simple makefile for the UNIX style command line binary that compiles everything to run the tests.

-These seven files, the contents of the src and inc directories, make up the entire implementation.
+These ten files, the contents of the src and inc directories, make up the entire implementation.

 * inc
    * UsefulBuf.h
+   * qcbor_private.h
+   * qcbor_common.h
+   * qcbor_encode.h
-   * qcbor.h
+   * qcbor_decode.h
 * src
    * UsefulBuf.c
    * qcbor_encode.c